parisleaf/wp.parisleaf.com/README.md

 #### Branches
 There are two long-term branches - **master** and **develop** - that should never be removed.
 New branches should be merged into **develop** when complete.
 Once tested and confirmed to be stable, the **develop** branch should be merged into **master** with an updated [semantic versioning](http://semver.org/) tag.

+Use NPM to bump the version and automatically stage a commit with the new version tag.
 ```shell
 npm version [major|minor|patch]
 ```

-**Master** contains *production-ready* code only.
-It is the production version of the WordPress backend at [production-wp.parisleaf.com/wp-admin](http://production-wp.parisleaf.com/wp-admin) ([wp.parisleaf.com/wp-admin](http://wp.parisleaf.com/wp-admin) also redirects here)
+**Master** contains *production-ready* code only, and is accessed at [wp.parisleaf.com/wp-admin](http://wp.parisleaf.com/wp-admin).

-**Develop** contains *potentially unstable* code.
-It is the staging version of the WordPress backend at [staging-wp.parisleaf.com/wp-admin](http://staging-wp.parisleaf.com/wp-admin).
+**Develop** contains *potentially unstable* code, and is accessed at [staging-wp.parisleaf.com/wp-admin](http://staging-wp.parisleaf.com/wp-admin).

 These two versions of the backend are hosted on the same Droplet in Digital Ocean, and deployed via [dokku-alt](https://github.com/dokku-alt/dokku-alt).